-Best Places to Stay in Milan by Best Areas and Hotels
+Where to Stay in Milan Italy: Best Areas & Hotels Travel Guide

 Here’s my guide to choosing where to stay in Milan.
 Italy’s chic and modern Northern capital is fascinating to visit and absolutely packed full of things to see and do.
 It is a huge city, though, and there are any number of fascinating districts, each of which will appeal to a different kind of traveler.
 But fear not, when you read this guide to the best areas to stay in Milan, you’ll be able to choose the place that suits you best.

 Where to Stay in Milan: Tips & Info

 Milan is the largest city in Italy, and it can justifiably lay claim to being its most cosmopolitan since it is the heartland of chic North Italian designer style.
 So there’s a great deal to take in here, but you will be pleased to learn that it is a relatively compact city.
 The best things to see and do are located quite centrally, mostly in and around The Piazza Duomo area and the historic center.
 This Centro Storico is a great place to stay, but there are also some super districts nearby like the relaxed San Lorenzo, charming Bera, the hip and happening, Ticinese and leafy Porta Venezia.

 Party-goers will be drawn straight to the nightlife center of Navigli or to the budget and student-friendly night scene of Citta Studi.

 Milan, however, has an excellent public transport system, most notably the Metro subway.
 This means that you can stay in quieter and more relaxed out of town settings and still enjoy the best the city has to offer quickly and conveniently.
 Districts like San Siro and Fiera are great suburban bases that will appeal to family groups and travelers who want a breath of fresh air after a day in the city center.